 Hood River Lavender Daze takes place on a spectacular lavender farm in Hood River, Oregon.
 The annual festival, which will be held July 21, 2018, features live music, local artisans and craft vendors, activities for the kids, wine tasting, a ladybug release party, u-pick lavender, and lots more.
 This year, a special speaker and Northwest lavender expert, Sarah Bader, will talk about Lavender cultivars, promote her new book and offer some lavender cultivars for sale.

 While you’re here, you can also explore the multitude of wineries that have popped up in the region in recent years, and have breakfast at the Riverside, which overlooks Columbia River.
 Whether you dine in the dining room, the patio or deck, you’ll enjoy panoramic views of the water and the gorge, along with delights like homemade cinnamon rolls, corned beef hash and omelets, blueberry-apple porridge and sinfully delicious stuffed French toast.

 Willamette Valley Lavender Festival and Plein Air Art Show, Newberg, Oregon

 The Chehalem Cultural Center in Newberg, Oregon will also host of festival on July 14 and 15, 2018, from 10 a.m. to 6 p.m.
 Saturday, and 11 a.m. to 5 p.m. on Sunday.
-It invites the public to a place where all things lavender blend with the premier art show of original work painted in the lavender fields of Oregon.
+You’re invited to a place where all things lavender blend with the premier art show of original work painted in the lavender fields of Oregon.
 Browse or buy distinctive lavender products, dine on lavender-focused cuisine, and check out the plein air art show, and juried art and craft booths while listening to live music and even sipping a glass of local lavender beer or wine.

 The Lavender Merchant Lavender Festival, Kuna, Idaho